• Technologies

 Hybrid workers are those who spend a portion of their work time in the corporate office and a portion out, whether at home or on the road.
 We expect higher levels of mobility in general, even as people start returning to the office.
 For many, flexibility as to where we work will continue to be in force.

 What can we do differently this time around in preparation for increasing mobility demands?
 We can get our networks straight.
 Thankfully, most IT have the answers.
-After all, they are the ones that have been supporting all the work at home users, their bandwidth problems, and the VPNs that have proved to be so crucial over the last 15 months.
+After all, they are the ones supporting all the work=from-home users, their bandwidth problems, and the VPNs that have proven to be so crucial over the last 15 months.

 For one, if you are still on a legacy VPN, where it’s you who gets to decide if and when your corporate device is on the corporate VPN, and it’s you who has to activate it and deactivate it multiple times per day based on what you are doing, then it’s time for you to push your IT department for an upgrade that can improve your experience to an in-office experience whether you are in or out of the office.

-Various vendors offer Zero Trust Network Access (ZTNA) in their network access product.
+Various vendors offer Zero Trust Network Access (ZTNA) in their network access products.
 You will find them among those with firewall offerings, with SD-WAN offerings, and those pushing SASE as a cloud-based service offering.
-Lumen works with the top-players with ZTNA plays.
+Lumen works with the top players with ZTNA plays.
 It even has its own offerings surrounded by management.

 What does the new VPN for today and tomorrow look like?